knowbl/log-based-static-contact-form/README.md

 # Log based static contact form

-This is a light weight contact form for self hosted static sites.
+This is a proof of concept light weight contact form for self hosted static sites.

 ## Canonical source